 On the other hand, ECHA further considered if the first LAD should be set later than 18 months after inclusion in Annex XIV.
 The complexity of the supply chain has been considered to be one, potentially the main, factor affecting how much time is needed in addition to the drafting of the different parts of an application.
 Structure and complexity of the supply chain has an impact on both the time needed to gather the information and on how to best organise the application (who will apply, which uses will be covered).
 Indeed, for substances with complex supply chains organisation, planning, and collection of information may require longer time than for short and simple supply chains, especially when applications will be made by actors high up in a complex supply chain.
 They may need to collect information from many layers of actors in the supply chain and these layers may not have clear contact points and co-ordinators.
-A longer time might also be needed in case many downstream users decide to make one joint application, who would actually apply and how to establish the knowledge and staff resources needed.
+A longer time might also be needed in case many downstream users decide to make one joint application as this may require extensive communication with different actors to clarify who possesses the required information, who would actually apply and how to establish the knowledge and staff resources needed.

-The complexity of the supply chain could potentially be assessed based on the number of different uses and affected industry sectors, the number of layers in the supply chain, the number and type of companies concerned, and the way potential future applications will be organised16.
+The complexity of the supply chain could potentially be assessed based on the number of different uses and affected industry sectors, the number of layers in the supply chain, the number and type of companies concerned, and the way potential future applications will be organised .
 However, ECHA has currently insufficient information to define clearly enough the factors which it should take into account for this assessment.
 Furthermore, ECHA is currently unable to define precisely what type of information would be used to characterise the above-mentioned factors.
 Therefore, it is concluded that ECHA currently does not have enough information to justify a prolongation of the first LAD, i.e. the 18 months slot.